robo-sapien-lab/avyra-edai/README.md

 ### Supabase Singleton Pattern

 The app uses a singleton pattern for the Supabase client to prevent multiple instances and ensure consistent authentication state across the application.
+This fixes the "Multiple GoTrueClient instances detected" error.

 ```typescript
 // src/lib/supabaseClient.ts